Dick Monfort and Karen Monfort during the 7th inning stretch singing of “God

-Rockies owner/chairman and CEO Dick Monfort thought back to when Keli McGregor was the team president,
+Rockies owner/chairman and CEO Dick Monfort thought back to when Keli McGregor was the team president, before his shocking

-Monfort said a few hours before the Rockies fell 10-6 to the Los Angeles Dodgers in the 2019 home opener at Coors Field Friday.
+a few hours before the Rockies fell 10-6 to the Los Angeles Dodgers in the 2019 home opener at Coors Field Friday.
 “I

 right?
 We’re going to have an Opening Day every year.
-We may not have a playoff game every year, but we’re
+We may not have a playoff game every year, but we’re going

-the cities with bustling downtown entertainment districts adjacent to them, Opening Day / Home Opener at
+MLB, especially in the cities with bustling downtown entertainment districts adjacent to them, Opening Day / Home Opener at

 At times, it seems the entire stadium is a party deck.

-a vendor with wares cheaper than in the stadium.
-Fans with the names of former Rockies passed by among the multitudes, and
+opener, a vendor with wares cheaper than in the stadium.
+Fans with the names of former Rockies passed by among the multitudes,

-seating charts and offering to buy up extra tickets (or sell tickets) are on their usual corners, but this is the
+stadium seating charts and offering to buy up extra tickets (or sell tickets) are on their usual corners, but this is the

 one day you can’t approach them heading to the park 10 minutes after the first pitch and offer $5 for an 18th-row seat